-This is set out in the National Employment Standards and generally applies to all employees covered by the national workplace relations system.
+These figures are set out in the National Employment Standards and generally apply to all employees covered by the national workplace relations system.

 Your employer should provide you with a redundancy estimate prior to you agreeing to sign the terms of a redundancy.